 Trains, buses and boats are regular and good value.
 You can get an overnight train '2nd class' with a bed for about 1000 baht ($35).
 You can hire a car or motorcycle in tourist areas for about the same price per day, but you won't be insured and they take your passport as a deposit. over 10 years ago

 I was there 18 days and spent about 18,000baht. so 1,000 a day including hotel? but you can be much cheaper there, I know it!

 $20 per person would be cutting it close & would limit you to shared rooms/toilets, street food (and no beer!).
 If you want a bit of comfort (ensuite room w/fan), figure $30~ per person per day.
-This is inclusive of transportation, admission to sights,street & restaurant food, AND beer! :-) about 10 years ago
+This is inclusive of transportation, admission to sights,street & restaurant food, AND beer! :-) over 10 years ago

 I was there for 4 weeks in Jan (peak time) and I only spent 3000AUD the whole time.
 This included travel within the country, transport, accomodation, touristy adventures,food, gifts and wot not...That was prob a little more than I needed, I could have easily survived less and had an experience quite the same..It always better to book everything whilst you are over there to save on travel centre comissions/fees..Plus you may change your mind.

 We managed to get rooms for about 20 aud for a room with a shower/fan

 or between 40-60 for a decent room with shower/ aircon and Resort faclities.